 Roger thinks he would be a much better minister if his people were just perfect.

 The pastor’s wife wants to encourage her husband’s preaching.
-But sometimes he goes too long, acts silly in the pulpit, tells a story he has used before, or uses a singular verb with a plural noun.
+But sometimes he goes too long, acts silly in the pulpit, tells a story he has used before, and uses a singular verb with a plural noun.
 As soon as he is able to preach to her high standards, she will start encouraging him.
 But not until.

 God’s people should be clear on this if anyone in the universe is.